EHDEN/NetworkDashboards/docs/src/backups.Rmd

 1. Select the compressed backup you want to restore.

 2. Make sure that all the environment variables are the same as the ones that were used for the chosen backup file.
-   Additionally, the `.dashboards_backups.conf` file is also necessary to set up, since the `TMP_DIRECTORY` variable will be used.
+   Additionally, the `backups.conf` file is also necessary to set up, since the `TMP_DIRECTORY` variable will be used.

 3. Run the `backups/restore.sh` script.